 PSC Partners Seeking a Cure is particularly interested in funding research projects that:

-- foster interdisciplinary collaborations and the sharing of resources as a means of accelerating progress in PSC research
+- Foster interdisciplinary collaborations and the sharing of resources as a means of accelerating progress in PSC research

 - If the proposal includes a specific plan for sharing of results (collaborations) and resources (such as DNA), this will result in a more favorable review.

-- have the potential to discover a cure for PSC
+- Have the potential to discover a cure for PSC

-- identify novel therapies that may significantly delay time to liver transplantation, prevent disease recurrence following liver transplantation, and/or improve the quality of life of those with PSC
+- Identify novel therapies that may significantly delay time to liver transplantation, prevent disease recurrence following liver transplantation, and/or improve the quality of life of those with PSC

-- aim to identify the gene-environment interactions contributing to disease initiation and progression
+- Aim to identify the gene-environment interactions contributing to disease initiation and progression

-- explore PSC-related diseases (IBD, UC, and Crohn’s disease) in ways that they impact, enable, or perhaps cause PSC
+- Explore PSC-related diseases (IBD, UC, and Crohn’s disease) in ways that they impact, enable, or, perhaps, cause PSC

-- address PSC in children
+- Address PSC in children and adolescents

-- will be complementary to the goals and objectives of the International PSC Study Group, including investigation of the functional roles of genes associated with susceptibility to and severity of PSC
+- Will be complementary to the goals and objectives of the International PSC Study Group, including investigation of the functional roles of genes associated with susceptibility to and severity of PSC

-- address the mechanisms of PSC pathogenesis and colorectal and cholangiocarcinoma carcinogenesis, as well as strategies for prevention
+- Address the mechanisms of PSC pathogenesis and colorectal and cholangiocarcinoma carcinogenesis, as well as strategies for prevention

 PSC Partners recognizes that studies with animal models may be appropriate to address these fundamental questions.
 Proposals that have little relevance to PSC will not be considered for funding.